cassandre-tech/cassandre-trading-bot/docs/docs/learn/dry-mode-and-backtesting.md

+---
+lang: en-US
+title: Dry mode & backtesting
+description: How to simulate a virtual exchange and import historical data to test your strategy gains
+---
 # Dry mode & backtesting

 ## Dry mode
-Cassandre provides a dry mode allowing you to simulate exchange interactions.
+Cassandre provides a dry mode allowing you to simulate a virtual exchange and its replies.
 You can enable it by setting the parameter `cassandre.trading.bot.exchange.modes.dry` to `true` in `src/main/resources/application.properties.`

 Cassandre will emulate valid exchange replies to your orders and will increase/decrease your virtual account.
 This way, you can test your strategy, see the gains you will make, and validate you have the results you expect.